The Lies We Tell Ourselves to Stay (When Self-Deception Is Survival)

 What Your Body Already Knows

-You don't need a list to tell you when something is wrong.
-Your body has been signaling it all along.
+You don’t need a list to tell you when something is wrong.
+Your body has been signalling it all along.

 That knot in your stomach when you see their name on your phone.
 The tightness in your chest during certain conversations.
 The exhaustion that has nothing to do with how much you slept.
 The relief you feel when they’re not around.
 The dread that precedes their arrival.